brimdata/zui/docs/Migration-of-Spaces.md

    ![Migrating spaces](media/Migrating-Spaces.png)

-   While migration is proceeding, you can use the app as usual (e.g., import new data, start querying new Pools or ones that have finished migration, etc.)
+   While migration is proceeding, you can use the app as usual (e.g., import new data, start querying new pools or ones that have finished migration, etc.)
    When the last Space has been migrated, the now-empty `spaces` directory will be automatically deleted at the filesystem layer and the following notification will appear: